 How long should you fast?

 This article focuses on how you can benefit from a daily fasting routine where you stop eating for at least 16 hours and only eat during an 8-hour window such as 11 am to 7 pm.
 However, there are many different versions of fasting periods.

 Fasting is nothing new.
 There are many stories of fasting as a form of non-violent protest against violence and unfair politics such as those for Mahatma Gandhi.
 Most religious practices still encourage some type of short term fasting as a form of physical and spiritual cleansing.
 While encouraged, fasting isn’t very popularly practiced as it requires a form of sacrifice (behavior change) while dealing with the everyday challenges associated with a full life.

 The Benefits of Fasting

-If you can master the self-control required to fast regularly here are some of the more commonly benefits reported by those that fast regularly and associated research:
+If you can master the self-control required to fast regularly here are some of the benefits more commonly reported by those that fast regularly and the associated research:

 1. Extra Time

 We spend a lot of time choosing, preparing, picking up, waiting for, and cleaning up after what we eat.
 IF allows for additional time to work, exercise, and focus on what you truly want to accomplish in this life.
 Instead of giving in to that urge to eat you intentionally turn your focus to something more productive.
 It is amazing how quickly you can be completely focused on something else besides eating.

 2. Weight Loss